Skip to content

 The network digital signal processor — responsible for the Pocket WiFi dongle communication — has malfunctioned.
 SolaX Cloud monitoring may go offline but the inverter and battery continue operating normally.
 A power cycle usually clears this.
 If persistent, the communication module may need replacing.

-C1 codes relate to the battery charger circuit inside the X-Hybrid inverter.
-C1 CAN means communication with the battery has failed.
+C1 codes relate to the battery charger circuit inside the SolaX X-Hybrid.
+C1 CAN means inverter-to-battery communication has failed — check the CAN cable.
 C1 TEMP means the charger is overheating.
-C1 Bat OVP means battery voltage is too high.
-Most C1 codes need a power cycle first — if the fault returns, professional diagnosis is needed.
+C1 Bat OVP means battery voltage is too high, and C1 Bus OVP means the internal DC bus voltage is outside safe limits.
+Most C1 codes clear with a power cycle; if the fault returns, professional diagnosis is needed.

-Grid faults (Grid Volt, Grid Freq) clear automatically when grid conditions normalise.
-For internal faults, a power cycle can clear transient errors — AC off, DC off, wait 60 seconds, DC on, AC on.
-If the same fault returns after restart, the issue is persistent and needs diagnosis.
-Isolation faults and BMS_ISO faults should not be restarted without professional inspection.
+Grid faults like Grid Volt and Grid Freq clear on their own once mains conditions return to normal — no restart needed.
+For internal faults, a power cycle clears transient errors: switch off the AC isolator, then the DC isolator, wait 60 seconds, and restore in reverse order.
+If the same fault returns after a restart it is persistent and needs diagnosis.
+Isolation (ISO) faults should not be repeatedly restarted without inspection.

-A recurring Grid Volt fault during sunny afternoons means mains voltage at your property is exceeding 253V when multiple local solar systems are exporting simultaneously.
-The inverter disconnects because UK grid code requires it — this is correct behaviour, not a defect.
-Report the issue to your DNO with voltage readings from SolaX Cloud.
-Consider configuring export limitation on your inverter to reduce your contribution to the voltage rise.
+A recurring Grid Volt fault on sunny afternoons means the mains voltage at your property exceeds 253V while local solar systems all export at once.
+The inverter disconnects because UK grid code requires it — correct behaviour, not a defect.
+Check SolaX Cloud for the voltage at disconnection; if it is consistently above 250V, report it to your Distribution Network Operator and consider configuring export limitation.

 Can't find your SolaX fault code?